abd123al/sokonify/server/README.md

 - adding staff should be like adding manager on YouTube, one need to know email
 - Don't deploy until you can manage access to other stores

+## Types of app

+### Offline

+- Community Edition (For device powered by SQLite)
+- Enterprise Edition (For multiple users powered by postgres)
+- Dedicated Edition (Run on your own server)
+- Cloud Edition (Everything on us)

 ```console

 go run github.com/99designs/gqlgen init